 Cereal type

-As shown in Figure 6.16 cereal crops differ in their yield losses due to crown rot.
+As shown in the figure below cereal crops differ in their yield losses due to crown rot.
 Therefore, if a cereal is to be grown in a paddock with a crown rot risk, yield losses will be less if barley or oats are grown in preference to wheat or durum.

 Note that even though barley has reduced yield loss from crown rot, it still increases inoculum levels which will increase the crown rot risk in that paddock.
 To reduce crown rot levels and avoid losses it is best to rotate to a non-cereal break.
 Barley most likely escapes yield loss due to its early maturity enabling it to finish before there is water stress at the end of the season.